artenlf/artenlf/README.md

 ### Hey you!
 Welcome! 👋
 #### My name is Luís Felipe Arten, I'm a Front-End Web Developer, based in Campinas, São Paulo, Brazil.
-#### I'm currently working as a freelancer, but I'm also looking for either a full-time, or a part-time job.
+#### I'm currently working as a freelancer, but also looking for either a full-time, or a part-time job.
 #### I'm a father of four (cats 🐈), I love sports 🏈 and music 🎼.
 The one and only: Five Guys fries to rule them all.

 ---